maphew/zadam-trilium-wiki/Troubleshooting.md

 node src/anonymize.js
 ```

-This needs to be executed in the directory with Trilium source files, for desktop builds this in in `resources/app` directory.
+This needs to be executed in the directory with Trilium source files, for desktop builds this in `resources/app` directory.